easy506company/.github/profile/README.md

 # easy506company

-A collection of projects exploring psychological influence, memetics, digital arts, and defense against deceptive patterns and psychological operations.
+A collection of projects exploring social engineering, memetics, digital arts, and defense against deceptive patterns and psychological operations.
 Each module contains its own playbook: insights, strategies, and raw data — self-contained, yet part of a larger cognitive architecture.

 ---